“Very difficult string writing and very little-known — but it’s a fine work and ought to be played.”

 Early on, there were vast swaths of piano music.
 Then came the sumptuous orchestral creations between 1900 and the onset of World War II.
 Vocal music was a constant throughout Schmitt’s creative life as well.

 But beginning around 1940 when he turned 70 years old, Schmitt embarked on a series of chamber music compositions featuring various families of instruments.

-The 1940s also produced two of Schmitt’s most important works for strings ensembles: the String Trio, Opus 105 from 1944 and the String Quartet in G-sharp, Opus 112.
+The 1940s also produced two of Schmitt’s most important works for string ensembles: the String Trio, Opus 105 in 1944 and the String Quartet in G-sharp, Opus 112 in 1948.
 These were the first large-scale chamber works featuring stringed instruments to come from the composer’s pen since the Piano Quintet, created back in 1908.